jonrcrowell/markdown-cheatsheet/mdcheatsheet.md

 Text entered on multiple lines in your editor will appear on a single line in your markdown doc.
 You must entered two carriage returns for markdown to create a new paragraph.

-For example, the word "one", "two", "three", and "four" below are entered on separate lines in the text editor, but they appear on a single line in markdown:
+For example, the words "one", "two", "three", and "four" below are entered on separate lines in the text editor, but they appear on a single line in markdown:

 one
 two
-thre
+three
 four

 If the words are entered with two carriage returns, they appear on separate lines in Markdown: